hindsighttt/Trackmania2020-TP-Hack/README.md

 This is a python script using the pymem module to read the memory in order to get the coordinates and write to the memory to teleport the local player car

+## Warning

+Offsets and addresses are not up to date